zhukaijun0629/Small_Project-1_Wheel-of-Python/README.md

 # Wheel of Python
-This game is the project of the fourth course in Python 3 Programming Specialization.
-The Specialization is offered by University of Michigan on Coursera.
+This game is the project of the fourth course in Python 3 Programming Specialization.The Specialization is offered by University of Michigan on Coursera.
 The script deployed object-oriented programming and fully utilized the benefits of class and inheritance.

 ## More details about the game